dabeaz/llvm-py/doc/llvm.core.FunctionType.md

 ### `args` \[read-only\]

-Returns an iterable object that yields `Type` objects that represent, in order, the types of the arguments accepted by the function.
+Returns an iterable object that yields [Type][llvm.core.Type] objects that represent, in order, the types of the arguments accepted by the function.
 Used like this: